-These pancakes are light and fluffy, with a little added texture from the cornmeal.
+These pancakes are light and fluffy, and have a little added texture from the cornmeal.
 If you like them grainy, you can add even more cornmeal—or more whole-grain flour.
-If you have a hard time pouring the batter onto the skillet, try pouring it first into a clean, empty squeeze bottle, like the kind ketchup comes in; it’s really easy to squeeze out nice, even pancakes that way, and you can even spell your name on the pan or griddle.
+If you have a hard time pouring the batter onto the skillet, try pouring it first into a clean, empty squeeze bottle, like the kind ketchup comes in.
+It makes it really easy to squeeze out uniform pancakes, and you can even spell your name on the pan or griddle.

-2. Put the wet ingredients (buttermilk, milk, eggs, and 2 tablespoons oil) in the small bowl and stir to combine.
+- Put the eggs, buttermilk, milk, and 2 tablespoons oil in the small bowl and stir to combine.
 Add the wet ingredients to the dry ingredients and mix until just combined.
 Do not keep mixing until it is smooth.
 If it seems too thick, add another 1/4 cup milk (thinner batter will make thinner pancakes; thicker batter will make thicker ones).

-3. Put the skillet on the stove and turn the heat to medium.
-When it is hot, add the remaining 1 tablespoon oil or butter.
+- Put the skillet on the stove and set the heat to medium.
+When the skillet is hot, add the remaining 1 tablespoon oil or butter.

-4. Drop ladlefuls of batter into the skillet, and cook until there are many little bubbles on each pancake’s surface.
+- Drop ladlefuls of batter into the skillet, and cook until there are many little bubbles on each pancake’s surface.
 Using the spatula, flip the pancakes over and cook until golden, about 2 minutes.
-Serve right away with real maple syrup.
+Serve right away with maple syrup.

 Why is it important to mix the batter so briefly?
 Mixing the batter produces stretchy protein molecules, called gluten.
-We don’t want much of this to happen to the pancakes—it will make them tough instead of tender.
+We don’t want to create too many of these stretchy proteins in the pancakes—it will make them tough instead of tender.

-Fancy That!
-Pancake batter can be laced with tons of different ingredients!
+Pancake batter can be laced with different ingredients!
 Some of our favorites are blueberries, banana slices, chopped nuts, dried coconut, raspberries, and sliced strawberries.